mendix/event-broker-tools/local-setup/README.md

 Should you need to install Docker on your local machine, you can get downloads and instructions [here](https://docs.docker.com/engine/install/)

+If you are using `Microsoft's Visual Studio Code`:

+* Clone this github repository to your local machine
-If you are using `Microsoft's Visual Studio Code`, then installing the `Docker for Visual Studio Code` extension by Microsoft from the Marketplace can be useful.
-Having this extension will allow you to right click on the docker-compose.yml file and simply select `Compose Up`
+* Install the `Docker for Visual Studio Code` extension by Microsoft from the Marketplace.
+* Open the docker-compose.yml file.
+* Right click on the docker-compose.yml file and simply select `Compose Up`

+Your docker image should now be running!

 ## Preparing the Docker environment